 - Now, refit your air filter in its cage, ensuring that it hasn’t collected any dust particles in the meantime.
-Apply some grease around the surface before refitting your air filter in the bike.
-Greasing around the filter seat helps create a seal for the filter and improve air suction.
+Apply some grease around the surface before refitting your air filter on the bike.
+Greasing around the filter seat helps create a seal for the filter and improves air suction.

 All motorcycle manufacturers provide a table of Periodic Maintenance in the motorcycle owner’s service manual.
 It is given so that you can check your air filters using the company’s service manual.
 It ensures that the air filter works correctly and allows enough air to pass through it for complete combustion.

 You will have to clean/replace your air filter more frequently if you are riding in too dusty areas.
 Mostly, it is crucial to replace the paper element air filter as soon as there is dust buildup.
 But in the case of foam, mesh, or cotton filters, they can be washed, appropriately oiled and greased, and reused.

 - Do clean your bike’s air filters regularly.
 You cannot always know when the filters need to be cleaned by only using a visual check.
 Tiny dust particles can be trapped inside the air filter, which would not be visible to the naked eyes.
 Always replace the air filter after riding your bike in highly dusty conditions.
 Otherwise, it would affect the efficiency of your motorcycle.

 - Always wear latex gloves while cleaning air filters for prevention against harsh chemicals and carcinogens.

 - Always use an air filter-specific oil to prevent the dust and dirt particles from passing through it.